-ADSL broadband is provided through existing BT phone lines, and for this reason it is the most popular, and easiest to set-up, of all the connection types.
-Even though BT lines are used, many other companies supply ADSL broadband by renting space in BT’s telephone exchanges.
+ADSL broadband is provided through existing Openreach phone lines, and for this reason it is the most popular (and easiest to set up) of all the connection types.
+Even though Openreach lines are used and the company used to be owned by BT, many other companies supply ADSL broadband by renting space in these telephone exchanges.

-Through a process called Local Loop Unbundling (LLU), BT allows other suppliers to install their own software in BT exchanges and provide broadband to customers.
-Customers still need to pay a monthly line rental to BT as well as the broadband charges.
+Through a process called local loop unbundling (LLU), Openreach allows other suppliers to install their own software in exchanges and provide broadband to customers.
+Customers still need to pay a monthly line rental to Openreach as well as the broadband charges.